OI-wiki/i18n/docs/intro/common-mistakes.md

             else
               puts("No");
             ```
-            No matter what the previous value of $n$ was, the output must be `Yes`.
+            No matter what the previous value of `n` was, the output must be `Yes`.
         **Tips**: If you really want to use the assignment operator (such as `while (foo = bar)`) directly in `if` / `while`, and you do not want to receive Warning, you can use **double brackets**: `while ((foo = bar))`.

 -   When reading using `scanf`, the address character `&` is not added.
 More generally, when using `scanf` or `printf`, the parameter type does not match the format specifier.